How To Be A Good Friend To Those Who Mean Most To You

 7. Develop your selfless stock

-It is a good thing to evaluate the needs of others, be supportive, and find a way to balance helping your friends achieve or gain their heart’s desire.
+It is a good thing to evaluate the needs of others, be supportive, and balance helping your friends achieve or gain their heart’s desire.

-Be wise about the assistance you give; but do help, grant favors, and show grace.
+Be wise about the help you give, but do help, grant favors, and show grace.

 8. Be willing to face the “ugly” and the “bad.”